 Nikola P. Pavletich, PhD

-The Pavletich laboratory studies the structural biology of oncogenes and tumor suppressors. -
+The Pavletich laboratory studies the structural biology of pathways that control cell growth and maintain the integrity of the genome. -

 Alexandros Pertsinidis, PhD